kauri-io/Content/ZeppelinOS/Intro.md

     - Analytic Dashboard: Help you to track the health of your dApp smart contracts.

-    - Interface: An interface designed to perform security analysis, manage upgrades, and interpret data about contracts once they are deployed.
+    - Interface: An interface designed to perform security analysis, manage upgrades, and interpret data about contracts once they deploy.

 ## Conclusion